Svilajnac: Infrastructure

 One of only several bridges across the Morava is located in Svilajnac, giving it a unique strategic value.
 During the Second World War, the original bridge was destroyed by the retreating Royal Yugoslav Army.
 After the war, the bridge was rebuilt with German war reparations.

 Svilajnac is also the location of a coal power plant.
 Built in 1969, only several hundred meters upriver from the bridge, it has an energy output of 125 MW.
 The town is also the location to now decommissioned military barracks which could house up to 5,000 soldiers at any one time.

+Sports

+Local football club Radnički has competed in the second tier of Serbian football.